 Most of these Ghats have been built during the rule of the Marathas, while some however were built over the ages.
 Special stories linking lineages, mythologies, epics and the timelines of history are associated with each of the Ghats.
 Over 80 Ghats that line the River Ganga; each unfurls a different style of architecture.
-Old houses, palaces, ashrams, ornate temples, haphazardly built homes can all find a space amidst the never-ending, horizontal Ghats.
+Old houses, palaces, ashrams, ornate temples, and haphazardly built homes can all find space amidst the never-ending, horizontal Ghats.

-In a sweeping glance it is but natural to overlook the fact that the Ghats are connected with stone steps leading down to the River or up, towards the street side markets; the pillared balconies with intricate jali work, the small niches for windows or shops that go unnoticed, painstakingly stone carved window supports and forgotten buildings with creepers crawling out from the porches.
-Certain types of interactions amongst people, are expected from this architecture.
+In a sweeping glance, it is but natural to overlook the fact that the Ghats are connected with stone steps leading down to the River or up, towards the street side markets; the pillared balconies with intricate jali work, the small niches for windows or shops that go unnoticed, painstakingly stone carved window supports and forgotten buildings with creepers crawling out from the porches.
+Certain types of interactions amongst people are expected from this architecture.
 Unending walks, or bathing rituals, conversations over Banarasi chai - amidst travellers from Korea, Spain and Czech with the boatmen, early morning siesta's, contests of kite flying, chanting of prayers, songs of the boatmen, clicking pictures, catcalls and gambling form the pulse of the peaceful sunrise over the Ganges.